IBM/maximo-labs/MkDocs/edc_8.11/docs/index.md

 # Welcome to the </br>Maximo Monitor Edge Data Collector Lab
 You will learn about how to setup an integration for an Edge Data Collector within Maximo Monitor.

-In this lab you will learn the steps needed to successfully setup an integration using some virtual Variable Frequency Drives (VFD) that will deliver the device data over Modbus/TCP via Edge Data Collector into Maximo Monitor using the pre-configured connector for Lenze i550 VFD from the Device Connector Library.</br></br>
+In this lab you will learn the steps needed to successfully setup an integration using some virtual simulated Variable Frequency Drives (VFD) that will deliver the device data over Modbus/TCP via Edge Data Collector into Maximo Monitor using the pre-configured connector for Lenze i550 VFD from the Device Connector Library.</br></br>

 ![Architecture](img/index_01.png)</br></br>